 You can suppress all errors and warnings at all uses of a given class.
 Set the checkers.skipClasses Java property to a regular expression that matches classes for which warnings and errors should be suppressed.
-For example, if you use "-Dcheckers.skipClasses=^java\." on the command line when invoking javac, then the checkers will suppress all warnings within those classes, all warnings relating to invalid arguments, and all warnings relating to incorrect use of the return value.
-(Note that if your javac is a script rather than a binary, it may not support JVM flags such as -D; in that case, you may need to edit javac script itself to pass the -D flag.
-This is a flaw in the OpenJDK build process, which we will try to correct in a future release.)
+For example, if you use "-J-Dcheckers.skipClasses=^java\." on the command line (with appropriate quoting) when invoking javac, then the checkers will suppress all warnings within those classes, all warnings relating to invalid arguments, and all warnings relating to incorrect use of the return value.

 You can suppress an entire class of warnings via javac's -Alint command-line option.
 The -Alint option uses the same syntax as javac's -Xlint option.
 Following -Alint=, write a list of option names.
 If the option name is preceded by a hyphen (-), that disables the option; otherwise it enables it.
-For example: -Alint=-dotequals causes the Interning checker (Section 4) not to output advice about when a.equals (b) could be replaced by a==b.
+For example: -Alint=-dotequals causes the Interning checker (Section 4) not to output advice about when a equals (b) could be replaced by a==b.